CSchoel/arbitrary-but-fixed/_posts/2021-05-30-ai-explained-with-k-nearest-neighbors.md

 ---
 layout: post
-title:  "Explaining AI for laypersons using the k-nearest neighbors algorithm"
+title: Explaining AI for laypersons using the k-nearest neighbors algorithm
 description: >
   Today the term artificial intelligence (AI) is ubiquitous.
 It is easy to marvel at the achievements of the latest Google project or to quiver in fear before the scenarios invoked by singularity doomsday priests.
 Probably only a very small proportion of the population actually has a realistic impression of what AI is and what it can and cannot do.
 With this post I want to make my contribution to change that using an AI algorithm that is so simple that everyone can understand it.
 categories:
 - artificial intelligence
 - machine learning
+date: 2021-05-30 20:38 +0200
 ---
 ## Why write a post about AI?

 There are already countless answers to the question "What is artificial intelligence?"—most of them written by people that are far more experienced than I am.